hazelcast/hazelcast-reference-manual/src/ISemaphore.md

 -	if no permits are available, the calling thread blocks until a permit becomes available.
 When a timeout happens during this block, the thread is interrupted.
 In the case where the semaphore is destroyed, an `InstanceDestroyedException` is thrown.

+### Example Semaphore Code

-The following sample code uses an `IAtomicLong` resource 1000 times, increments the resource when a thread starts to use it, and decrements it when the thread completes.
+The following example code uses an `IAtomicLong` resource 1000 times, increments the resource when a thread starts to use it, and decrements it when the thread completes.

 ```java
 public class SemaphoreMember {